The Evolution of the Smart Surveyor - 08/05/2020

 4. The integration of new technologies is increasing productivity

 At Leica Geosystems, we understand surveyors need to do ‘more with less’ and we are continuing to invest in product development to make our customers more productive.
 A recent example is the release of the Leica GS18 T, the world’s fastest GNSS rover, that no longer requires the pole to be held vertical.
 With the integration of an Inertial Measurement Unit (IMU), the tilt of the pole is measured and significantly speeds up the measurement process.
 Our customers are telling us that productivity increases of more than 20% are being achieved because of this innovation.
-At the other end of the spectrum, we routinely support the FIG Young Surveyors group and support universities and colleges with the supply of latest technology equipment and software to be used in their education programs.
+At the other end of the spectrum, we routinely support the FIG Young Surveyors group and support universities and colleges with the supply of the latest technology equipment and software to be used in their education programmes.

 5. Technology is making surveying available for everyone